-11.1.2 New connection fee - two or three phase connection
+9.1.2 New connection fee - two or three phase connection

 This fee is payable when WELL energises a new two or three phase point of connection for the first time, by inserting the ICP fuse.
 Any additional site visits required by WELL with regard to a new connection will incur a site visit fee.
 Examples of additional site visits includes where a site is not ready, insufficient or incorrect information is provided and where the physical status of a new connection needs to be inspected by WELL.
-This fee will also be applied to upgrades (or downgrades) to and from single, two and three phase connections.